encichain/enci/x/charity/spec/02_state.md

 `key -> value`

 with `|` used to describe concatenation.
-Most keys will resemble the following format:
+Most key-value pairs will resemble the following format:

 `0x00 | exampleBytes -> encoding_type(value_object)`